-This high quality tweed, 8 panel flat cap, in a Grey with Brown detailing, is perfect for that 1920/Peaky Blinder look.
+This high quality tweed, check 8 panel flat cap, with a distinctive Cream design with Red and Purple detail, is perfect for that 1920/Peaky Blinder look.
 Great for country walks, hitting the town or simply to keep your head shaded during the summer.

 Three sizes available, each with an elasticated back for a comfortable fit.

 - Sizes: Adults - L & XL